compilerla/compiler.la/jobs/creative-project-manager.md

-Creative Services Project Manager - consultant
+# Creative Services Project Manager - consultant

 The Creative Services Project Manager provides general operational support for all Communication and Content initiatives at [California Integrated Travel Project (Cal-ITP)](https://www.calitp.org/).
 Responsibilities include management of production timelines for all content and external messaging produced by Cal-ITP, oversight of branded materials and Cal-ITP brand identity, and ownership of the Caltrans Mobility Newsletter.

 This is a six month part-time contract position, contractor will be responsible for assisting formalization of these projects as programs and handoff to full-time program staff in the Fall.

+## Projects

 Caltrans Mobility Newsletter